How a Credit Score Influences Your Interest Rate

 MyFICO.com has a loan savings calculator that will show how much you can save on a loan based on your credit score.
 The calculator shows sample APRs and monthly payment for mortgage or auto loans with specific repayment periods for various credit score ranges.
 If you know your credit score already, the calculator can give you an estimate of the terms you can expect.
 However, you won’t know your specific APR until you apply and are approved for a loan.

-When Your Score Results in a Bad Interest Rate
+Bad Interest Rate

 Banks are required to give you a free copy of your credit score when it leads you to be approved for a less than favorable interest rate.
 The credit score disclosure will also include a few details about what’s driving your credit score.